-The Compensation Committee retained Pearl Meyer as its independent compensation consultant for purposes of executive compensation matters from January 2006 through February 2018.
-Following an RFP process, the Committee terminated its consulting arrangement with Pearl Meyer and retained Meridian Compensation Partners ("Meridian") as its independent compensation consultant for purposes of executive compensation matters commencing in March 2018.
-The scope of both consultants' services to the Committee, as applicable, during fiscal 2018 was to provide the Committee with advice on a broad range of executive compensation matters, including the following:
+The Compensation Committee has retained Meridian Compensation Partners ("Meridian") as its independent compensation consultant for purposes of advising on executive compensation matters since March 2018.
+During fiscal 2019, Meridian provided the Committee with advice on a broad range of executive compensation matters, including the following:

-- Apprising the Committee of compensation-related trends and developments in the marketplace; - Informing the Committee of regulatory developments relating to executive compensation practices; - Reviewing and assessing the composition of the group of peer companies used for benchmarking purposes; - Providing the Committee with an assessment of the market competitiveness of our executive compensation programs; - Assessing the relationship between executive compensation actually paid and corporate performance; - Identifying potential changes to our executive compensation programs to maintain market competitiveness and consistency with business strategies, good governance practices and alignment with shareholder interests; and - Reviewing the disclosure of our executive compensation programs in the proxy statement.
+- Apprising the Committee of compensation-related trends and developments in the marketplace; - Informing the Committee of regulatory developments relating to executive compensation practices; - Reviewing and assessing the composition of the group of peer companies used for benchmarking purposes; - Providing the Committee with an assessment of the market competitiveness of our executive compensation programs; - Assessing the relationship between executive compensation actually paid and corporate performance; - Identifying potential changes to our executive compensation programs to maintain market competitiveness and consistency with business strategies, good governance practices and alignment with shareholder interests; - Providing the Committee with an assessment of the proposed compensation arrangements for newly appointed members of the Company's Management Executive Committee; and - Reviewing the disclosure of our executive compensation programs in the proxy statement.

-Pearl Meyer attended all regularly scheduled meetings of the Compensation Committee through February 2018 and Meridian attended all such meetings thereafter.
+Meridian attended all regularly scheduled meetings of the Compensation Committee during fiscal 2019.

-The Compensation Committee has assessed the independence of Pearl Meyer and of Meridian pursuant to SEC rules and concluded that no conflict of interest exists that prevented either Pearl Meyer or Meridian from independently advising the Compensation Committee.
+The Compensation Committee has assessed the independence of Meridian pursuant to SEC rules and concluded that no conflict of interest exists that prevents Meridian from independently advising the Compensation Committee.